 YouTube videos can also be used as the voice-over in Google Slides.

 Just go to YouTube and open the video that you want to use.

 Open your presentation > Insert > Video and copy the link.
 A thumbnail image of the video will appear on the slide.

 3. How Do You Make Audio Play Automatically in Google Slides?

 Expand the Video playback to set the Start at and End at time.
 Check Autoplay when presenting.
 Click Present to begin your presentation and the sound will be played automatically.

-In all, though we cannot do a voice-over directly on Google Slides, we can still add our voice in it with the help of recorders like FonePaw Screen Recorder or add background music by inserting links.
+In all, though we cannot do a voice-over directly on Google Slides, we can still add our voice in it with the help of recorders like FonePaw Screen Recorder (opens new window) and some online recorders.
+You can also add background music by inserting links.